How To Effectively Perform White Box Testing Techniques in 2025

 When white box tests are carried out correctly, they can identify the following issues and concerns in the code of an application:

-• Security Gaps and Vulnerabilities: White box testing techniques can inspect the code to see if the best security practices have been applied when creating the application.
+• Security Gaps and Vulnerabilities: Software white box testing techniques can inspect the code to see if the best security practices have been applied when creating the application.
 It also analyzes the code to see if it is vulnerable to known threats and security attacks.

 • Expected Output: This type of testing applies all potential inputs to certain functions to see if the expected result is always the same.